 In an interview marking the Queensland government’s choice to log out on Adani’s groundwater management plan, Landry additionally compared the mine to an apartment block in Sydney, arguing that during neither case should regulators be positive of the environmental effect of the projects.

-The leader govt of the Australian Conservation Foundation, Kelly O’Shanassy, has accused the Queensland authorities of adopting a “dig it and spot approach” using permitting the mine to proceed with exams on its impact on floor springs to comply with.
+The leader govt of the Australian Conservation Foundation, Kelly O’Shanassy, has accused the Queensland authorities of adopting a “dig it and spot approach” by permitting the mine to proceed with exams on its impact on floor springs to comply with.

 Landry informed Radio National that she believed the mine could continue because Adani had done “the whole lot they’ve been requested to do.”